mridul303/Interactive-Database-For-Sports-Department/README.md

-# Interactive-Database-For-Sports-Department
-Interactive database using HTML,CSS, JS, JSP, Servlets few other elements
+An Interactive Database developed for sports department of college using HTML,CSS, JS, JSP, Servlets few other elements